 is now in charge of order fulfilment, production, logistics and all administrative processes.

 Dr. Elmore R. Alexander

-Elmore Alexander (PhD, MA, University of Georgia; BA, Wake Forest University) is Dean and Professor of Management in the Ricciardi College of Business at Bridgewater State University.
+Elmore Alexander (PhD, MA, University of Georgia; BA, Wake Forest University) is Dean Emeritus of the Louis Ricciardi College of Business at Bridgewater State University in Bridgewater, MA.
 Previously, he served as Dean of Business at Marist College, Philadelphia U and Johns Hopkins U. He has also had academic appointments at American U and the U of Memphis.

 His research interests include international business and organizational behavior.
 His research has appeared in Journal of Conflict Resolution, Journal of Management, Management Communication Quarterly and Personnel Psychology.
 He has consulted for the Army Research Institute, FedEx, Hunt-Wesson, Kimberly-Clark and the U.S. Postal Service.